k-jingyang/vdb/README.md

 The full in-mem indexing's latency now takes around `40s~47s`, about a 5x improvement.
 From the updated flamegraph, we can also see that `euclidean_distance` is no longer hogging the CPU time.

+- Reading the dataset became the dominating factor

 <img src="static/after_simd_flamegraph.svg" alt="flamegraph" width="100%">

 > See the `vdb::graph::graph::Graph::Index` trace